kanidm/compact-jwt/README.md

 * creating ECDSA signed JWT tokens, or verify ECDSA signed JWT tokens
 * implementing OIDC as a relying party or authorisation server
-* wanting to use HMAC signatures
+* wanting to use HMAC signatures for transparent json data
-* needing a minimal secure JWS implementation, this library is for you
+* needing a minimal secure JWS implementation
 * using TPM bound keys for signing JWTs
+* creating opaque encrypted tokens protected with AES-128-GCM
+* receiving or sending encrypted data to an ECDSA key

+Then this library is for you

 If you need non-compact JWS, or other complex use cases, this library is not for you.